polakowo/plnx-grabber/README.md

 #### 1) Collection empty yet

-* If collection empty, program will simply record everything
+* If collection empty, simply record everything
 * `from_ts` and `end_ts` are either timestamps or strings (see below)
 * If `from_ts` is not passed, it gets filled by 0
 * If `to_ts` is not passed, it gets filled by current time